 Women’s Aid.
 “Making the links: disabled women and domestic violence.”
 Women’s Aid.
 Web.
 2 July 2008.

-Megan Taylor is College sophomore McKinney, Texas.
+Megan Taylor is an Emory alum, Texas.
 She is also the treasurer of Feminists in Action.